Registration for May Term/Module courses will be through your advisor when you register for Spring 2015 courses.

 CHIMP HAVEN: Intercultural Engagement at Chimp Haven National Chimpanzee Sanctuary

-Instructors Jeanne Hamming & Jessica Alexander Dates May 5 – May 29, 2015, dates subject to change Estimated Costs TBA Enrollment Limit 16 Credit Type Module & CU Credit Credit Hours 4
+Instructors Jeanne Hamming & Jessica Alexander Dates May 5 – May 29, 2015, dates subject to change Estimated Costs $500 Enrollment Limit 16, not recommended for students with a peanut allergy Credit Type Module & CU Credit Credit Hours 4

 This module invites students to explore the meaning of “culture” and “intercultural engagement” in the context of our relationship to non-human primates.
 Students on this module will explore key works in cultural primatology and animal studies, and will apply that understanding during extensive observation of chimpanzee social groups at Chimp Haven National Chimpanzee Sanctuary.
 Students will consider such questions as: